 Complex SP profiles can be generated by specifying a series of ramp/soak segments.
 The ramp segments are specified in SP units per second time.
+The soak time is a specified in SP units per second time.
 The soak time is also programmable in minutes.

 It is instructive to view the ramp/soak generator as a dedicated function to generate SP values, as shown below.
-It has two categories of inputs which determine the SP values generated.
+It has two categories of inputs that determine the SP values generated.
 The ramp/soak table must be programmed in advance, containing the values that will define the ramp/soak profile.
 The loop reads from the table during each PID calculation as necessary.
 The ramp/soak controls are bits in a special loop table word that control the real-time start/stop functionality of the ramp/soak generator.
 The ladder program can monitor the status of the ramp soak profile (current ramp/segment number).